har-in-air/STM32F411_USB_AUDIO_DAC/README.md

 # Software Development Environment
 * Ubuntu 22.04 AMDx64
-* STM32CubeIDE v1.16.0
+* STM32CubeIDE v1.16.0 for toolchain binaries
-* STM32 F4 library v1.28.0 (installed from IDE -> Help -> Manage Embedded Software Packages )
+* STM32 F4 firmware library v1.28.0 (installed from IDE -> Help -> Manage Embedded Software Packages )
+* [STLink V2 tools v 1.8.0-1](https://github.com/stlink-org/stlink/releases) for flashing the MCU
 * This is a Makefile project so there is no .ioc project file.
 Edit flags in `Makefile` to
   * Select STM32F411 or STM32F401
   * Enable MCLK output generation on STM32F411 (optional)
   * Enable diagnostic printout on serial UART port
-* I used a cheap STlink V2 clone to flash the MCU.
+* I used a cheap STLink V2 clone to flash the MCU.
 It accepted a firmware upgrade from STM32CubeIDE v1.16.0  and still works (YMMV).
-For the latest STLink/v2 tools, [install from github](https://github.com/stlink-org/stlink/releases).
-  Connect ONLY the SCK, DIO and GND pins on the STlinkv2 SWD interface.
-Connect the black pill via USB cable to the host to supply 5V power to the board.
+Connect ONLY the SCK, DIO and GND pins on the STLink V2 SWD interface.
+Connect the Black Pill via USB cable to the host to supply 5V power to the board.
-* Ensure the paths to the toolchain binaries (compiler & linker, make, st-flash) are already in your environment PATH variable.
+* Ensure the paths to the toolchain (compiler & linker, make, st-flash) are already in your environment PATH variable.
 Then open a terminal and invoke make clean, make all, make flash to build and download the binary.
 Check `example_build.txt` in the `docs` directory.
 * If you want to open and build the project in STM32CubeIDE,